vand3rlinden/vand3rlinden.github.io/content/post/exo-inbound-smtp-dane-dnssec.md

 > _In this post, you will learn how to enable and use SMTP DANE with DNSSEC in Exchange Online._

 While ***outbound*** SMTP DANE with DNSSEC in Exchange Online has been enabled since 2022, Microsoft is currently rolling out ***inbound*** SMTP DANE with DNSSEC in Exchange Online.
-It is currently in public preview, with General Availability expected in October 2024.
 In an earlier [blog post](https://vand3rlinden.com/post/dnssec-dane-explained/), I explained how SMTP DANE with DNSSEC works together on a mail and web server.

 A short recap:
 - **Outbound SMTP DANE with DNSSEC `sending mail server`**: Requests DANE `TLSA` records of the receiving domain's MX record.